Goalsum/TataruBook/docs/commands.md

 ~~~

 **Parameters**:
-- `db_file`: db file name, with or without path.
+- `db_file`: DB file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

 There are two types of data consistency constraints: